vchlum/AdventOfCode/README.md

 # Advent Of Code

-This is my own attampt to participate in [Advent Of Code](https://adventofcode.com/).
+This is my own attempt to participate in [Advent Of Code](https://adventofcode.com/).
 The code is purely my own code.
 No vibe coding or AI was involved.
-The purpose is just to have fun and learn something new.
+The purpose is just to have fun and to learn something new.